 In the early 1990s, many sports stadiums had converted back to natural grass playing fields.
 However, issues remained with the natural fields: difficult maintenance, need for abundant sunlight, etc.

-The artificial turf industry advanced its technologies by creating synthetic grass blades and adopted an infill material that kept the grass from compacting, and synthetic turf regained its popularity.
+The artificial turf industry advanced its technologies by creating synthetic grass blades and adopting an infill material that kept the grass from compacting, and synthetic turf regained its popularity.
 Because of the simplicity in the maintenance of sports turf, many universities and professional teams opted for installation once again.
 There were a few major improvements that created a new, 3rd generation, sports turf:

-Due to developments over time, synthetic turf surfaces are taking a big step forward in terms of their performance.
+With major developments over time, synthetic turf surfaces are taking a big step forward in terms of their performance.
 Turf technologies for sports fields have been continually improving and evolving at an unprecedented pace.
 Currently, sports turf is used in a variety of spaces; including professional sports stadiums as well as playgrounds and other recreational areas.
 It will continue to be an integral part of both indoor and outdoor recreational athletics in the future.

 If you want to provide a safer, mud-free, low-maintenance playing field for your athletes or children, give us a call at InstallArtificial or request a free estimate below!